 - Use a mail-in recycling company that sends you prepaid mailers to send off used filters for recycling.

 - Purchase reusable filters as opposed to disposable ones.
 They'll cost more up front, but last much longer.

 Kudos to you for trying to eliminate your environmental footprint, hopefully one of these suggestions will work for you.

 Want to know more?
-How Do I Change My Air Filter?
+How to Dispose of a Dirty Air Filter

 - Need to Replace Your Air Filter? -